About Us

 Wilder A. Clements brings experienced and value-driven counsel to purpose-driven businesses and organizations with challenging employment law questions.
 Wilder is experienced in advising clients on the complexities of federal and state labor and employment law, understands steps businesses and organizations need to take to treat and pay their workers fairly, and serves as an instrumental partner in helping organizations and businesses align purpose with people-first practices.

 Wilder has practiced labor and employment law since graduating from UC Berkeley School of Law in 2009.
 Previously Senior Counsel at an AmLaw 200 firm, they have provided day-to-day labor and employment counsel to Fortune 500 companies, start-ups and small businesses, nonprofit organizations working for social and environmental change, and local governmental agencies.
-Wilder has also litigated employment cases in state and federal court throughout California.
-Wilder has been named a SuperLawyers Rising Star and recognized for outstanding contributions to pro bono service by the Center for Gender & Refugee Studies at UC Law.
+Wilder has litigated employment cases in state and federal court throughout California, and leads collective bargaining negotiations for purpose-driven organizations.

 Wilder A. Clements